Object Management Group

-The Object Management Group (OMG) is a computer industry Standards Development Organization (SDO), or Voluntary Consensus Standards Body (VCSB).
+The Object Management Group (OMG) is a computer industry standards development organization (SDO), or voluntary consensus standards body (VCSB).
 OMG develops enterprise integration and modeling standards for a range of technologies.

 Business activities

 The goal of the OMG was a common portable and interoperable object model with methods and data that work using all types of development environments on all types of platforms.

 The group provides only specifications, not implementations.
 But before a specification can be accepted as a standard by the group, the members of the submitter team must guarantee that they will bring a conforming product to market within a year.
-This is an attempt to prevent unimplemented (and unimplementable) standards.
+This is an attempt to prevent unimplemented (and unimplementable) technical standards.
 Other private companies or open source groups are encouraged to produce conforming products and OMG is attempting to develop mechanisms to enforce true interoperability.

-OMG hosts four technical meetings per year for its members and interested nonmembers.
-The Technical Meetings provide a neutral forum to discuss, develop and adopt standards that enable software interoperability.
+OMG hosts four technical meetings per year for its members and interested nonmembers, to discuss, develop and adopt standards for software interoperability.

 History

 Founded in 1989 by eleven companies (including Hewlett-Packard, IBM, Sun Microsystems, Apple Computer, American Airlines, iGrafx, and Data General), OMG's initial focus was to create a heterogeneous distributed object standard.
 The founding executive team included Christopher Stone and John Slitz.
 Current leadership includes chairman and CEO Bill Hoffman and Technical Director Mike Bennett.
 Dr. Richard Soley, who led OMG from its creation onwards and was its Chairman and President, died in 2023.

 Since 2000, the group's international headquarters has been located in Boston, Massachusetts; however, OMG's corporate office is now virtual.

-OMG is a standards development organization whose technical work is accomplished by Task Forces, Special Interest Groups, and an Architecture Board (Structure and Governance).
+OMG is a standards development organization which technical work is accomplished by Task Forces, Special Interest Groups, and an Architecture Board (Structure and Governance).

 Over OMG's history, its members have defined more than 200 standard specifications.
 A few of the most widely known OMG standards are mentioned below.